Turkey's complex reasons for fighting in Syria and Iraq

 Some observers note that rhetoric aimed at Turkish supporters does not translate well to audiences across the border in Syria and Iraq.

-"Turkey's unreasonable 'irredentist rhetoric' is all for domestic consumption," wrote columnist Mustafa Akyol, referring to the desire to have any territory formerly ruled by Turkey returned to it.
+"Turkey's unreasonable 'irredentist rhetoric' is all for domestic consumption," wrote columnist Mustafa Akyol.

 "A problem of those who rule Turkey today is being unable to comprehend the global impact of what they say to cheer up their emotional base."